greystate/componentize/README.md

 - Renders a *Table Of Contents* layer on the right side of the screen, where all the components are listed in alphabetical order, clickable of course :)
 - Adds a textbox for live-filtering the components on the page.
-- Adds a state toggle for components that has a `data-states` attribute
+- Adds state & modifier controls for components that has `data-states` / `data-modifiers` attributes

 [submerge]: http://greystate.dk/resources/subtree-merge/?rf=dist&u=greystate&b=master&r=componentize&lf=vendor/componentize